KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 [back to top](#content)

-## The georgia code and deliverables.
+## The Georgia Project code and deliverables.
 Sections a. through c. below are notes on the Python code files.
-Sections d. through i. are the notes about the deliverables.
+Sections d. through h. are the notes about the deliverables.
+Let's start with high level look...

 <img src="../images/codeoverview.png" alt="code overview" width="402" height="293">